peteasa/pyrpl_testbench/basics/README.md

 ## class ModuleManager
 See `specanalyser.py`

+## class Pwm
+This class uses the same part of the FPGA as the Ams class.
+See `pwm.py`

+## class AMS
+This class provides access to the slow analogue outputs.
+See ams.py

 ## class HK
 This class provides access to LED and other peripherals on the board.
-TODO

-## class AMS
-This class provides access to the zynq analogue outputs.
-TODO
+See hk.py